 If you don’t have your license, you can take the public bus.
 Buses cost $2, or you can pay $4 and ask the driver for a day pass.
 You can get to most places around the island, but not to the best spots.

-Where to stay
+Where to stay in Maui

 The Last Resort Hostel is the cheapest place to stay in Lahaina.
 The hostel has an outdoor kitchen area with a social atmosphere.
 The hostel offers free tours on certain days.
 For those interested in staying for a long time, this hostel offers a work for stay program, where volunteers exchange 20 hours of work a week for free accommodation, on a 2-month contract.
 I would have loved to stay and play for 2 months, and I hope you consider it.